guest post by Piotr Migdał

 and

-The energies of these states are below and above the energy and
+The energies of these states are below and above the energy E_0, and \Delta says how much.

 How to classically add quantum things